-The male has a white fore-head and pale grey crown, back of the neck, back, wings and tail and a white throat, breast, belly and rump, with a thin black band across the breast.
-This band is thinner in the female, and much less disfemale, and much less distinct in both genders in the non-breeding season.
+The male has a white forehead and pale grey crown, back of the neck, back, wings and tail and a white throat, breast, belly and rump, with a thin black band across the breast.
+This band is thinner in the female, and much less distinct in both genders in the non-breeding season.
 The grey head and the crown is present in the males but not the females.

 Q:What are their chicks called?